welchbj/dressing/README.md

 The `dressing` command-line tool accepts two arguments: the name of the library in which you would like to search and the name of the function for which you would like to find the address.

-A complete name does not need to be provided, as some searching will be performed based on OS semantics.
+A complete shared library name does not need to be provided, as some searching will be performed based on OS semantics.
 Here's a quick example on a Windows box:
 ```sh
 $ dressing kernel32 HeapCreate
 0x7ffa41b1d900